-I passionately believe in the goodness of people, that there is beauty all around us, that there is reason for hope, that people at better than they think they are.
-I believe that we have at our finger tips access to meaning and hope and purpose if we would only let ourselves see.
+In all of my writing, and all of the work I do with individuals and groups, I am driven by my belief in the goodness of people, that there is beauty all around us, and that there is reason for hope.
+Science and experience have confirmed over and over again that we have at our fingertips access to meaning and hope and purpose if we would only let ourselves see.

 Yet I am troubled that people don’t see.
 Turn on the news and we are hit over the head with everything that is wrong with the world.
 So many people are just slogging along in the work place.
 Our home lives become sources of stress as we try to manage the challenges of parenting and of living with the growing, changing people we love.
 There are crushing debts and bills to pay.
 Health issues rudely force themselves on innocent loved ones, and somewhere along the line, so many of us feel like we’ve lost touch with our dreams.